Q: Where is Voyageurs National Park?

 A: Dogs are only allowed at developed areas, such as visitor centers, and at overnight or day use sites.
 Dogs are not allowed on park trails or portages.
 Dogs must be on a leash and attended at all times.
-Dogs are not allowed on park trails because they can disturb wildlife and could potentially spread disease.
+Dogs are not allowed on park trails (Except the Rainy Lake Recreation Trail) because they can disturb wildlife and could potentially spread disease.
 Other pets fall under these same guidelines.

 Q: Where can we get the weather forecast?

 A: A two day weather forecast from the National Weather Service is posted each morning at each visitor center.
 Most park radios have a weather forecast channel.
 A weather forecast is broadcast via telephone at (218) 283-4615.